 Our History

-Then in 1952, the organization took on the name Fil-Unist instead, replacing Filipino Club.
+In 1952, the organization took on the name Fil-Unist instead, replacing Filipino Club.